Does Pennsylvania have state overtime laws that are different from federal law?

 What are my time deadlines?

 Do not delay in contacting the OHR or EEOC to file a claim.
 There are strict time limits in which charges of wage-and-hour violations must be filed.
-In order for the Pennsylvania Department of Labor to act on your behalf, you must filed your wage complaint within three years of when your wages are due, since this is the statute of limitations for filing a case for unpaid wages.
+In order for the Pennsylvania Department of Labor to act on your behalf, you must file your wage complaint within three years of when your wages are due, since this is the statute of limitations for filing a case for unpaid wages.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.

 How can I or my attorney pursue a claim in court in Pennsylvania?